-The US Department of Agriculture (USDA) recognizes the value of communicating with potential contractors early and often during the acquisition process.
-In addition to the Federal Acquisition Regulation (FAR) (Subpart 15.2), which encourages exchanges between the Government and interested parties, from the earliest identification of a requirement through receipt of proposals which should be conducted in a fair and transparent manner - USDA understands that true vendor communication and outreach leads to identification of more qualified sources and solutions, resulting in greater value to the agency and the taxpayer.
+The US Department of Agriculture (USDA) recognizes the value of communicating with potential vendors early and often during the acquisition process.
+Also, the Federal Acquisition Regulation (FAR) encourages exchanges between the Government and interested parties, from the earliest identification of a requirement through receipt of proposals which should be conducted in a fair and transparent manner.
+Applicable FAR references include: